BattModels/diff-phys-flux-limiter/README.md

 3. (Optional) Install OpenFOAM and set up the environment for OpenFOAM integration.
 The implementation has been tested with OpenFOAM-12 and OpenFOAM-v2012.

-## Traing a flux limiter (take 1D linear advection as an example)
+## Train a flux limiter
-To train a flux limiter on 1D linear advection, run the following command:
+Take 1D linear advection as an example, run the following command:
 ```bash
 python src/train_fl_linear_adv.py
 ```